Booking.com: best prices

-Although Ispica is especially well known for the extensive prehistoric cave system it also has a couple of churches and palaces that are rather remarkable from the artistic point of view, so your visit can start with them.
+Although Ispica is especially well known for the extensive prehistoric cave system it also has a couple of churches and palaces that are interesting from the artistic point of view so we suggest you start your visit with them.

 Basilica of Santa Maria